abdulghani/blissful-ignorance/notes.md

 (opinion)
 that the viable path forward, is brute force simulation in automated system modeled around coherence to aid humanity path forward and needs

+which paradoxically, I could at least guide human kind path forward. even though necessarily I couldn't preserve my own lineage due to present metabolic constraint but that I guided human kind if this document finds its use and humanity wants to align with coherence around cosmic recursion